sushrutm29/Issue-Reporting-Website/README.md

 ### GitHub Repository
 **Link**: https://github.com/sdeo73/cs554project

+Please check out the master branch of our repository.

 ### Project Description

   The general idea of our issue reporting website is to allow users to report problems that they see around the Stevens community, and then the administrator can address the issues accordingly.
 The users must login with a registered account first before he/she can view, create, modify or delete an issue post.
 We will have separate issue boards in order to classify the same, such as: Housing, Maintenance, Tuition etc. <br />